syncfusion-content/javascript-docs/js/TreeGrid/Editing.md

 ## Editing Modes

-The TreeGrid control provides built-in support to add, insert and update the tasks.
-The following are the types of edit modes available in TreeGrid.
+TreeGrid provides support to add, edit and delete the records and the folllowing are the types of editing modes available,

 * Cell Editing
 * Row Editing